-Targeted Enrollment

-Description WCPSS has 300 Months of Employment (MOE)in the recurring budget for targeted enrollment.
-These resources allow the Chief of Schools and Human Resources to provide resources to schools beyond formula as one-time adjustments.
-This allows support for schools for class size issues, employee leave issues, pay for planning for hard to fill classroom teacher positions, balancing students across tracks, allotment reconciliation as of day 20 membership, and other unique circumstances.
-In addition, there is a fund balance appropriation for an additional 1,000 months for targeted enrollment.

-Proposed Funding This funding request removes the recurring MOE.
+Targeted Enrollment Area Systemwide Description VCPSS has 300 Months of Employment (MOE)in the recurring budget for targeted nrollment.
+These resources allow the Chief of Schools and Human Resources to provide esources to schools beyond formula as one-time adjustments.
+This allows support or schools for class size issues, employee leave issues, pay for planning for hard to fill lassroom teacher positions, balancing students across tracks, allotment reconciliation as f day 20 membership, and other unique circumstances.
+In addition, there is a fund balance ppropriation for an additional 1,000 months for targeted enrollment.
+Proposed Funding each year on a one-time basis for this This funding request removes the recurring MOE.
 Instead, the district will appropriate funds each year on a one-time basis for this category.
 This allows us to reassess the MOE needed each year for one-time allocations based on system issues.

-Description MOE Local

-Targeted Enrollment Teacher MOE (300.00) \$ (2,363,058)

-Total (300.00) \$ (2,363,058)
+Strategic Objective Operational Effectiveness Budget Adjustments Description MOE Local Targeted Enrollment Teacher MOE (300.00) \$ (2,363,058) Total (300.00) \$ (2,363,058)